-- (1) Official policies link teacher promotion opportunities in Benin to teacher performance evaluations, and open-ended appointments are informed by performance history.
-There is a mandatory probation period of at least two years before they are granted open-ended appointments, and official policy stipulates that performance on the job factors into whether teachers receive this type of appointment. - (2) There are few mechanisms in place to hold teachers in Benin accountable.
+- (1) Official policies link teacher promotion opportunities in Côte d'Ivoire to teacher performance evaluations, and open-ended appointments are informed by performance history.
+There is a mandatory probation period of six to 12 months for teachers before they are granted open-ended appointments, and official policy stipulates that performance on the job factors into whether teachers receive this type of appointment. - (2) There are few mechanisms in place to hold teachers in Côte d'Ivoire accountable.
 Requiring teachers to meet some standards to remain in the teaching profession can facilitate the removal of ineffective teachers.
 One minimum standard is consistent teacher attendance.
 Research in both developed and developing countries indicates that teacher absenteeism can reach high levels, worsening student outcomes (Chaudhury et al. 2005; Herrmann & Rockoff 2009; Miller, Murnane & Willett 2008; Rogers & Vegas 2009).
 Education systems can encourage teacher attendance by taking it into account in teacher evaluations, providing teachers with incentives to be present in school, and dismissing teachers if they are consistently absent.
-In Benin, policy specifies that teachers can be dismissed for misconduct (not specified), which does not necessarily include absenteeism, child abuse, or incompetence.
+In Côte d'Ivoire, policy specifies that teachers can be dismissed for absenteeism and misconduct.
 At present, primary and secondary education teachers are not required to participate in professional development activities, but teachers are required to participate in annual external performance reviews.

-(3) In Benin, teacher compensation is officially linked to performance as assessed through performance evaluations.
-Performance reviews in Benin carry salary implications, but high-performing teachers do not receive monetary bonuses for good individual performance.
+(3) In Côte d'Ivoire, teacher compensation is officially linked to performance as assessed through external performance evaluations.
+Performance reviews in Côte d'Ivoire carry salary implications, but high-performing teachers do not receive monetary bonuses for good individual performance.
 Linking either longer-term compensation or shorter-term bonuses to teacher performance can be one way to improve teacher performance, if the system has in place an adequate system of performance evaluation.